todo-make-username/php-data-object-utilities/README.md

 * These helpers can be used together or separate.
 There is no requirement that they must be used together.
 Unless you use the wrapper of course.
 * Using objects with the `__toString()` method is not fully tested, but should work in most places that a string works in.
 * Fun Fact: I use the hydrator in all the helpers to hydrate the attribute objects.
 That is why the abstract attribute classes have public properties.
-* Sad Fact: This library does not work with readonly properties as those can only be set from within the object itself and cannot be changed once set.
+* Sad Fact: This library cannot work with readonly properties as those can only be set from within the object itself and cannot be changed once set.

 Now, on to the actual docs...